michuW93/kafka_tutorial/README.md

 Message keys:
-Producers can choose to send a key with message (ket can be anything string, number etc.)
+Producers can choose to send a key with message (key can be anything string, number etc.)
 - If key = null then data is sent round robin
 - If key is sent then all messages for that key will always go to the same partition

+## Consumer